 Each city or county has a planning agency that enacts zoning ordinances controlling how particular neighborhoods are used.
 Typically, planning agencies divide residential neighborhoods into different zones.
 Some zones allow only single-family homes; other zones allow multiunit dwellings; others allow commercial or light manufacturing activities, and so on.
 The intent of these laws is to control the atmosphere and quality of neighborhoods and to control population density.

 Zoning rules can conflict with shared housing in several ways:

 To find out how your neighborhood is zoned, look at your city's general plan, ask someone at the planning agency, or check your city's website.
 If you find a law that could pose a barrier to your sharing arrangement, don't despair.
-You may be able get a special permit or request an exception to the zoning rules (called a "variance").
+You might be able get a special permit or request an exception to the zoning rules (called a "variance").
 Although the application process varies, you'll probably have better luck if you get the support of your neighbors.
 Often, the planning agency's biggest concern is whether your plan will adversely affect the neighborhood's character, livability, or development.